ArduPilot/companion/README.md

 ## Roadmap (always subject to change!)

-201709
-  APWeb

 2017-PRIME
   CUAV
   Allow flashing of firmware via APWeb
-    Will require users to reflash their bootloader Change username/password to ardupilot/ardupilot?
+    Will require users to reflash their bootloader
   Get GPS accuracies into place
-  "Flight Board Status" in status/system needs to focus on vehicle TX1
+  TX1
     Base on JetPack 3.2
     Kernel patches for OpenKAI to work